 Hiri is a modern email client that seamlessly incorporates your various emails, tasks, calendars, and contacts while allowing you to easily set reminders, categories, and tags to individual emails.

 - You can connect Hiri to Exchange, Office365, or a Microsoft email account (Outlook.com, Live, Hotmail).
-Other email providers, such as Gmail, Yahoo, etc are currently not supported.
+At the moment, Yahoo, Gmail, and other email providers are not supported.

 Install Hiri Email Client in Linux